Climbing the Empire State Building

 A bit of its history

-Something that not many people know is that in the same year of its opening, the spire located at its highest point served as an anchor point for a zeppelin, since according to the architects of the building this would be the mode of transportation of the future.
+Something that not many people know is that in the same year of its opening, the spire located at its highest point served as an anchor point for a zeppelin, since according to the architects of the building this would be the mode of transport of the future.
 Good thing they designed one of the greatest architectural jewels in the world, because as soothsayers they were not good for much...

 Symbol of Art Deco